Milestones: NZ PrEP Study Launches + Improved Access To Generics

 However, the second issue remains, which is that there still aren’t many doctors in New Zealand who have good knowledge of PrEP.
 It is more than just a prescription for some pills, it’s part of a comprehensive sexual health programme that includes regular monitoring of HIV status, other STIs and kidney function.
 It’s important that doctors have good training in order to maximise patient safety and PrEP effectiveness.
 NZAF is currently advocating for PrEP training for New Zealand doctors.

-We have put together a list of doctors around the country who are experienced in HIV and sexual health, and can help you make a decision about whether PrEP is right for you.
+We have put together a map of doctors around the country who are experienced in HIV and sexual health, and can help you make a decision about whether PrEP is right for you.